akshat2812/FancodeAssignment/README.md

      c. pojo has the required response pojo for the apis required to assess them.
      d. utils has the rest client connections and the test report helper functions.

+2. test/java/assignment contains the test cases file that cover all the test cases and the required task.

+Dependencies:
+  Pom.xml contains all the dependencies and version control of the project.

+TestReport:
+  A comprehensive test report is generated that covers all the test cases execution and shows the results of them.
+  It is generated everytime the entire test cases are executed.
+  It is named : target/extent-reports/extent.html